 Silverdale home prices are not only among the most expensive in Pennsylvania, but Silverdale real estate also consistently ranks among the most expensive in America.

-Silverdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Silverdale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Silverdale is a borough of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Silverdale who work in management occupations (15.54%), sales jobs (14.68%), and office and administrative support (12.61%).

 A relatively large number of people in Silverdale telecommute to their jobs.
 Overall, about 9.23% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.